 Can search for a particular book

-Operating Environment
+2.3Operating Environment

 The operating environment of an issue tracking system encompasses the hardware infrastructure, operating system, and database system it relies on, ensuring compatibility and performance.
 It operates within a network environment, supporting various client devices and integrating with other systems.
 Security measures, user authentication, and authorization mechanisms are crucial to safeguard data.
 Scalability is essential for accommodating growth, and a robust backup and recovery strategy prevents data loss.
 Compliance with industry regulations may be necessary, and user training and support ensure effective utilization of the system within the organization.

-Assumptions and Dependencies
+2.4Assumptions and Dependencies

 The assumptions are:-